Hobart and William Smith Colleges requires at least 32 courses to graduate with a bachelor's degree.

 ✅ Hobart and William Smith Colleges offers some credit for Advanced Placement (AP) classes taken in high school.
 Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.

-✅ Hobart and William Smith Colleges does not require an internship for all students, but does require an internship for students in some majors.
-Students can look for internships during the summer, or gain work experience with a part-time job.
+🟨 Hobart and William Smith Colleges does not require an internship for all students, but does require an internship for students in some majors.

-The main library on campus is the Warren Hunting Smith Library and there are 1 other libraries on campus.
+The main library on campus is the Warren Hunting Smith Library and there is one other library on campus.

 A dual degree program allows a student to study and earn two degrees at the same time.
 A 3-2 dual degree program is a five-year program wherein the first three years are spend taking undergraduate courses and the final two years are spent taking graduate courses.
 Upon completion of the 5 years, the student will be awarded two degrees, a bachelor's degree and a master's degree.